JayFiDev/JayFiDev/README.md

 ### Working in medical software development, tinkering with hardware and software in my free time</h3>

-- 🔭 I’m currently working on [a SwiftUI application](www.yearlygoal.link) to track my running & hiking progress
+- 🔭 I’m currently working on [Yearly Goal](https://jayfidev.github.io/YearlyGoalApp/).
+A app to track my running & hiking progress.

 - 🌱 Happy to have my first app on the AppStore!